lexandree/udacity-autonomous-car/project8/project8.md

 ## Parameter Tuning

 Trying to tweak the parameters on my virtual machine showed too big delays.
 The values close to the optimal allowed the car to pass the track a few times, but the oszillations were not comfortable.
-Probably the twiddle algorithm can find the optimal settings, but in conditions of uneven time delays and different response times, it will be necessary to introduce the time parameter delta t.
+Probably the twiddle algorithm can find the optimal settings, but in presence of uneven time delays and different response times, it will be necessary to introduce the time parameter delta t.
 I used manual setting first:
 ![txt][image2]